João Pessoa, Paraíba: Hydrography

 In João Pessoa, there are about twelve rivers.
 The Jaguaribe River is born in the Esplanada complex, crosses the Benjamim Maranhão Botanical Garden, in the middle of the Atlantic Forest, and flows into the Atlantic Ocean on the border with the municipality of Cabedelo.
 The water to supply the houses is taken from the Gramame-Mumbaba system, from the Paraíba Water and Sewerage Company.
 In this system, these two rivers take turns to supply the city with water.
 However, the most historically important river is the Sanhauá River, because it was on its banks that the city was born and where the first houses were built.

 There is also the Solón de Lucena Park Lagoon in the City Center.
 The lagoon was the main tourist spot in the city during the time when most of the city was far from the beaches.
 At the end of 2010, during the Christmas celebrations, the lagoon was revitalized and gained devices such as ambient music.

 The capital of Paraíba has a coastline of about 24 kilometers in length, nine beaches in the municipality alone, in addition to the beaches of the Metropolitan Region, such as the city of Cabedelo, the city of Lucena and the District of Jacumã in the municipality of Conde, where the Tambaba Naturist Beach is located.
 Urban beaches are characterized by white sand beaches and crystal clear waters.
 Many have preserved the Atlantic Forest, as well as being ideal for bathing thanks to a natural barrier about 6 kilometers from the coast that protects a large part of the Pessoa and Cabedelo coast, allowing children to play in the calm waters.
 There is the Urban Tartarugas Project, which operates on the beaches of Bessa and Intermares, a spawning area for the hawksbill turtle, a scenario for environmental preservation.
 Surfing is also practiced in the city.

-Among the main beaches, we can mention the Praia de Tambau, about 8 kilometers long, composed of fine, beaten sand, with blue-green waters; the bessa beach is where the caribessa is located, a quiet beach with crystalline waters; also the Praia de Manaíra, a totally urban beach, formed by coral reefs, which makes its waves weak and clear water in summer.
+Among the main beaches, we can mention the Praia de Tambau, composed of fine, beaten sand, with blue-green waters; the bessa beach is where the caribessa is located, a quiet beach with crystalline waters; also the Praia de Manaíra, a totally urban beach, formed by coral reefs, which makes its waves weak and clear water in summer.
 It is the point of several kiosks and bars, with sports fields on its edge.
 The Cabo Branco beach, white sand and warm water; Playa Seixas, which is where the most eastern point of America is located.
 In addition to Praia da Penha, where the historic Chapel of Our Lady of Penha, built in 1763, where the penha pilgrimage takes place every year, from the historic center to the beach.; The Jacarape beach, where the Poet Ronaldo Cunha Lima Convention Center is located; then Praia do Sol, which is a quiet and airy place; and the barra de gramame beach, which situates the meeting of the river gramme with the sea.